TailsFanLOL/voicepath-killer-inator-3000/README.md

 hd discord call para android es real legit makes you sound like on iphone just add ios launcher by petya1977 on gogel play store

 On a more serious note, this just toggles the prop `use.voice.path.for.pcm.voip` to off.
+Please note that I have not found evidence of it existing beyond Android 4.4.4.
+Well, it's AOSP, the source is shit to navigate, can't tell for sure.
 It might or might not pair well with @reiryuki 's mic fix module, I don't know, haven't tested.
 Please, **DO NOT** install @PS2ClassicsVault 's "Audio-HD-Enhancer", regardless of if you are going to use *this* module or not.

 `update-binary` is licensed under GPLv3 (see `LICENSE.update-binary.md`).
 I hereby publicly license everything in this repository except the before mentioned file under the terms of WTFPL 2.0, as released by Sam Hocevar.